 In collaboration with ONS/UK, ACS is in the process of developing a training course and reproducible pipelines in R for cleaning and analysing CRVS data.
 The purpose is to support countries to efficiently produce vital statistics reports.

 The APAI-CRVS Secretariat is collaborating with UNECSAP in rolling out the “The CRVS applied research training (CART)”.
 Twenty participants from African countries have been nominated to participate in the training which will provide mentorship in research, writing and publishing of scientific articles on CRVS.

+Assisting the Uganda Bureau of Statistics in developing a field monitoring system for the Ugandan Population Census 2024, adaptations of ECA Census digital tools.

+Collaborating with the Burundi National Statistics Office to develop a field monitoring system for Burundi's forthcoming census.

+Supporting Benin National Statistics Office in establishing a field monitoring system for the census mapping exercise scheduled for 2024.

+Collaborating with the Namibian Statistics Agency to create a digital census dissemination and communication product for the Namibian Census.

+The Performance Management Dashboard System, developed by ECA for the Ministry of Foreign Affairs of Botswana, was officially launched in Gaborone, Botswana, on 23rd Assisting the Gambian Bureau of Statistics in developing a field monitoring system and tablet provisioning system for the upcoming Gambian population census 2024.

+Supporting the Djibouti National Statistics Office to develop a field monitoring system for the upcoming population and housing census 2024.

 Consensus building activities | support

 Gambian 2024 Population and Housing Census, high-level weekly virtual meeting held on census preparatory activities including digital data capture and building dashboards.

+Two virtual meetings conducted with AfDB and AUC for the production of a join African Statistical Yearbook Weekly virtual program management unit is being held with National Statistics Office of Rwanda, ONS-UK for the UN regional hub for Big Data and Data science to promote and develop capacity of member States in the use of Big Data and data science for official statistics.

 Key Upcoming Events (for the period of April – June 2024 - max 2-4 lines on the name, date and venue of the event and its objectives)

 Regional Training Workshops on Improving and Analysing Mortality Levels and Cause of Death Data for Francophone countries in Dakar-Senegal, from 25 to 29 March 2024.
-Finalised the technical and administrative preparations with the team of facilitators.

 A CRVS side event will be held along the sidelines of the tenth session of the Africa Regional Forum on Sustainable Development (ARFSD) scheduled to be held in Addis Ababa on 23rd -25th of April 2024.

 The APAI-CRVS Secretariat in collaboration with Vital Strategies will organize a Global Workshop on Use Cases of End-to-End CRVS System Improvement in Kigali, Rwanda

+Regional Data validation workshop for the joint statistical publication of ECA, AfDB and AUC will be held in Addis Ababa, 28 to 31 May 2024.

 New Partnerships (a paragraph on any new partnerships formed and the focus/ purposes)